 - Unbiased in nature

-Start with the root node, then proceed through neighboring nodes.
-Further, moves towards next level of nodes.
-Till the arrangement is found, produces one tree at any given moment.
-As this pursuit can be executed utilizing FIFO(First in First Out) data structure.
-This strategy gives the shortest path to the solution.
+A breadth-first search (BFS) algorithm, used for searching tree or graph data structures, starts from the root node, then proceeds through neighboring nodes, and further moves toward the next level of nodes.
+Till the arrangement is found, it produces one tree at any given moment.
+As this pursuit can be executed utilizing the FIFO (first-in, first-out) data structure, this strategy gives the shortest path to the solution.

-Depth first search is based on LIFO (Last In First Out).
+Depth-first search (DFS) is based on LIFO (last-in, first-out).
 A recursion is implemented with LIFO stack data structure.
-Thus, the nodes were different order than in BFS.
-The path is stored in each iteration from root to leaf node in linear with space requirement.
+Thus, the nodes are in a different order than in BFS.
+The path is stored in each iteration from root to leaf nodes in a linear fashion with space requirement.

-The search begins forward from the beginning state and in reverse from objective state.
-The search meets to identify a common state.
-The initial state way is linked with the objective state in reverse way.
+In a bidirectional search algorithm, the search begins in forward from the beginning state and in reverse from the objective state.
+The searches meet to identify a common state.
+The initial state is linked with the objective state in a reverse way.
 Each search is done just up to half of the aggregate way.

-The repetitive search process of level 1, level 2 happens in this search.
-The search process continues till the solution is found.
-Nodes are generated till a single node is created.
-Stack of nodes are saved.
-The search ends once the solution is found.
+The repetitive search processes of level 1 and level 2 happen in this search.
+The search processes continue until the solution is found.
+Nodes are generated until a single goal node is created.
+Stack of nodes is saved.

-AI system uses game theory for enhancement, it requires more than one participant which narrows the field quite a bit.
-The two fundamental roles:
+AI system uses game theory for enhancement; it requires more than one participant which narrows the field quite a bit.
+The two fundamental roles are as follows:

-- Mechanism Design: Inverse game theory, designs a game for a group of intelligent participants.
-Ex.
-Auctions.
+- Mechanism design: Inverse game theory designs a game for a group of intelligent participants, e.g., auctions.

-A search algorithm that tries to reduce the number of nodes that are searched by the minimax algorithm in the search tree.
-It can be applied to ‘n’ depth, prunes entire subtrees and leaves.
+Alpha–Beta pruning is a search algorithm that tries to reduce the number of nodes that are searched by the minimax algorithm in the search tree.
+It can be applied to ‘n’ depths and can prune the entire subtrees and leaves.

-Fuzzy logic is the subset of AI, it is a way of encoding human learning for artificial processing.
+Fuzzy logic is a subset of AI; it is a way of encoding human learning for artificial processing.
 It is a form of many-valued logic.
 It is represented as IF-THEN rules.

 - Facial pattern recognition